blaire-b/odin-recipes/README.md

 This project focuses on html only.
 Css will be added later.

 Skills demonstrated:
-HTML basic website building
+HTML basic website building,
-Git commit
+Git commit,
-Starting a new project
+Starting a new project,
 Research and planning